-- McKay is tied for the team lead with 12 special teams points, including six total tackles (five solo) and a forced fumble. - McKay sprinted downfield as a gunner on a fourth-quarter punt against Oklahoma and reached Oklahoma return man Reggie Smith before Matt DiLallo's punt arrived.
+- He made his first career start against lowa State, subbing in for the injured Terrence Wheatley. - McKay recorded three PBUs against Missouri in just 36 plays from scrimmage (one was a knockdown on a fade route in the end zone).
+He had recorded just one PBU in 254 career plays before his performance. - McKay is second on the team with 17 special teams points, including eight total tackles (seven solo) and a forced fumble. - McKay sprinted downfield as a gunner on a fourth-quarter punt against Oklahoma and reached Oklahoma return man Reggie Smith before Matt DiLallo's punt arrived.
 Instead of committing a penalty by touching or tackling Smith too soon, McKay did what he was coached to do-he stopped in front of Smith serving as just enough of a distraction to cause Smith to muff the punt.
 CU long snapper Justin Drescher recovered.
 The Buffs took control on the Sooners' 16-yard line and scored the tying touchdown three plays later. - A supremely talented athlete, McKay was stuck behind veteran Terrence Wheatley at cornerback in 2006 (Wheatley played all but one defensive snap during the course of the season).